appieasahbie/gitopia/README.md

         source $HOME/.bash_profile

-Fund your wallet (to create validator) TB
+Fund your wallet (to create validator) TB you can also use web faucet [link](https://gitopia.com/home)

  ### Create validator (after recieving of tokens and must important sync is false)